-For the majority of working adults, you will find that the one thing they are looking forward to most is retiring from their day-to-day job.
+For the majority of working adults, you will find the one thing they’re looking forward to most is retiring from their day-to-day job.
 Retiring does not necessarily mean that you will never work again, it could mean that you choose to work on your terms, and not because you are reliant on your next pay cheque.

 Make Plans Early